Demographics of Tajikistan: Ethnic makeup according to the population censuses from 1926 to 2020

-Note: The category Tajiks also includes ethnic Pamiris, of which 65% are Shughni speakers, 13% are Rushani speakers, 12% speak Wakhi, 5% are Bartangi speakers, 3% are Yazgulyami speakers, 1.5% speak Khufi, and 0.8% are Ishkashimi speakers.
-In addition there are a few thousands speakers of Yagnobi.
-According to the 2000 census, excluding the people whose native languages are Pamiri or Yagnobi, Tajiks account for 77.6% of the population and Pamiris and Yagnobis account for 2.3%.
+Note: The category Tajiks also includes ethnic Pamiris, of whom 65% are Shughni speakers, 13% are Rushani speakers, 12% speak Wakhi, 5% are Bartangi speakers, 3% are Yazgulyami speakers, 1.5% speak Khufi, and 0.8% are Ishkashimi speakers.
+In addition, there are a few thousand speakers of Yagnobi.
+According to the 2000 census, excluding the people whose native languages are Pamiri or Yagnobi, Tajiks account for 77.6% of the population, while Pamiris and Yagnobis account for 2.3%.